Incorporating Coupling Knowledge into Echo State Networks for Learning Spatiotemporally Chaotic Dynamics: More evaluation results

 \subsection{Kuramoto–Sivashinsky}

 Fig.~\ref{fig:homo_KS_reservoir_size_2000_plots} presents the reconstruction results for a specific target sequence of the homogeneous Kuramoto–Sivashinsky (KS) equation using a reservoir size of 2000 with the PGC-ESN, Paral-ESN, RandC-ESN, and Std-ESN (from left to right).
-Subplots (a) and (b) depict attractor reconstruction on the first two-dimensional subspace and power spectrum reconstructions, respectively.
-These results indicate that at a reservoir size of 2000, only PGC-ESN achieves effective long-term attractor reconstruction for this sequence.
+Subplots (a) and (b) depict attractor reconstruction on the first three-dimensional subspace and power spectrum reconstructions, respectively.
+These results indicate that at a reservoir size of 2000, PGC-ESN achieves the best long-term attractor reconstruction for this sequence.
 Subplot (c) further reveals that PGC-ESN provides the best short-term predictive power.
-Fig.~\ref{fig:inhomo_KS_reservoir_size_2000_plots} presents the results for the inhomogeneous KS equation under the same settings, indicating similar trends.
+Fig.~\ref{fig:inhomo_KS_reservoir_size_2000_plots} presents the results for the inhomogeneous KS equation under the same settings, indicating similar findings.
 In conclusion, our proposed PGC-ESN at reservoir size 2000 demonstrates strong capabilities for both long-term attractor reconstruction and short-term prediction with both the homogeneous and inhomogeneous KS equations.